Earlopain/image_scout/README.md

 `DATABASE_URL` will be used by diesel_cli to execute the migrations.
 Format: `postgres://user:pass@ip:port/database_name`\
 `ROCKET_DATABASES` will be used by rocket to use the connection the program.
 Format: `{main={url='postgres://user:pass@ip:port/database_name'}}`

-You can alternativly put a filename instead of the postgres url.
-This will not need a database server.

 Run `diesel migration run` to populate the database.\
 After that calling `just run` will start up the rocket webserver and all should be good to go.

-Navigating to `localhost:8000/seeding` will populate the database with testing data.
+Calling `just reseed` after the migrations have been run once will populate the database with testing data`